AirtestProject/Poco/README.md

 ## Basic Concepts

-**Target device**: A host that the app/game running on.
-Usually a PC or a cell phone.
+**Target device**: Host device that the app/game runs on.
+Usually a PC or a mobile phone.
-**UI proxy**: An object in poco that represents zero, one or more than one UI element(s) in target app/game.
+**UI proxy**: Proxy object in poco that represents zero, one or more than one UI element(s) in target app/game.
 A proxy object acts as an intermediary between the test code and UI elements represent.
-**UI element/node**: An object in app's/game's runtime which is rendered on screen.
-That is what we call the UI as usual.
+**UI element/node**: An object in app's/game's runtime rendered on screen.
+That is what we called UI as usual.
 **Query condition/expression**: A serializable object for poco to select specific UI element.
 It is a nested tuple by default.
 This is handled by poco that developers/testers do not need to care its internal structure, unless you are going to customize your own `Selector`.

 ![image](doc/img/hunter-inspector.png)